sterlingwes/unocha-flashes/parsed/westbank-casualties.md

 ### Settler Violence ((28 for #6))

+### Settler Violence

+* Two settler-related incidents were recorded on 5 and 6 December in Yanun (Nablus) and Khirbet Tell al Himma (Tubas).
+The incidents involved damage to Palestinian-owned property and theft of livestock. ((96 for #1))

+* The weekly average of incidents since 7 October stands at 41, compared with 21 incidents between 1 January and 6 October 2023\.
+The number of incidents since 7 October has gradually declined from 80 incidents in the first week (7-14 October) to 13 incidents in the last (2-7 December).
+One-third of these incidents included firearms, including shootings and threats of shootings.
+In nearly half of all recorded incidents, Israeli forces were either accompanying or reportedly seen as supporting the attackers. ((97 for #3))

+### Displacement (West Bank) ((31 for #4))

 ### Displacement (West Bank)

 * Since 7 October, at least 143 Palestinian households comprising 1,026 people, including 396 children, have been displaced amid settler violence and access restrictions.
 The displaced households are from 15 herding/Bedouin communities.
 More than half of the displacements occurred on 12, 15, and 28 October, affecting seven different communities. ((96 for #1))